Xqni/GitHub-User-Activity/README.md

 A simple command line program in Python programming language to check GitHub user's activity.
 Beginner level project.

 ## Hello 👋
-Thank you for checking my project, it was my second actual project so if you find any mistakes please let me and I will try to imporve it.
+Thank you for checking my project, it was my second actual project so if you find any mistakes please let me know and I will try to imporve it.

 ## Usage/Examples 🤔